-1. DESCRIPTION OF SERVICES OR SCOPE OF WORK
+2. DESCRIPTION OF SERVICES OR SCOPE OF WORK

-The services to be performed under this Agreement ("Services") are as follows: Provide Microenterprise Assistance Program operation services.
-The Services are further described in Consultant's proposal (the "Proposal"), which is attached to and made a part of this Agreement as Exhibit 1.
+The services to be performed under this Agreement ("Services") are as follows: Provide CDBG Microenterprise Assistance Program Operator services.
+The Services are further described in Consultant's scope of work (the "Proposal"), which is attached to and made a part of this Agreement as Exhibit 1.
+Changes in the scope, character, or complexity of the Services, if such changes become desirable or necessary as the work progresses, shall be agreed upon by both parties in a written change order.
+For special cases where it is essential that the extra work be performed immediately, execution of a change order or amendment to the Agreement covering the changes shall be completed as soon as possible.

-2. TERM
+3. TERM

-The Agreement term will commence on September 28, 2015 and expire on January 31, 2018 unless the Agreement term is amended or the Agreement is terminated in accordance with its terms.
+The Agreement term will commence on November 1, 2017, and expire on December 31, 2019, unless the Agreement term is amended or the Agreement is terminated in accordance with its terms.